 Master’s in ESL Programs

-American University has a graduate program for every area of focus imaginable in TESOL, with five different degree options.
+American University has a graduate program for every area of focus imaginable in TESOL, with four different degree options.
 There are additional degrees for students interested in pursuing bilingual education.
-The degrees are: the Master of Arts in TESOL; the Master of Arts in TEFL; the Master of Arts in Teaching in English for Speakers of Other Languages (ESOL); the TESOL Bachelor’s/Master’s Degree (this five-and-a-half-year course of study results in dual undergraduate and graduate degrees); and the Master’s International Program.
+The degrees are: the Master of Arts in TESOL; the Master of Arts in TEFL; the Master of Arts in Teaching in English for Speakers of Other Languages (ESOL); and the TESOL Bachelor’s/Master’s Degree (this five-and-a-half-year course of study results in dual undergraduate and graduate degrees).
 American University and the Peace Corps administer this program as preparation for TESOL educators preparing to work as English language educators as part of a Peace Corps assignment.
 George Washington University ranks among the country’s 10 best online graduate education programs as ranked by U.S. News & World Report in 2013.
 The school offers a Master of Education in Secondary Education.
 This program has classes at the Graduate Education Center in Arlington, Virginia.
 Students can incorporate classes to earn ESL licensure and can opt for a 24-month course of study or an accelerated 13.5-month option.